 General Information about Field Experience

-West Virginia State Policy 5100 requires all Teacher Education Programs to document 125 clock hours of field placements for all teacher candidates prior to student teaching.
-At least 85 of those hours must in the public schools.
+West Virginia State Policy 5100 Requires all Teacher Education Programs to document at least 125 clock hours of field placements for all teacher candidates prior to student teaching.
+At least 85 of those hours must in in the public schools.

 |All Teacher Candidates|

 |Field I*||Participation with PK-12 students||15|